hovancik/stretchly/README.md

 - you can choose from different color schemes
 - you can pick a sound to be played at the end of the break
+- you can set volume for the sound

 <img src="https://raw.githubusercontent.com/hovancik/stretchly/master/stretchly-settings-website-2.png" height="340">